|MP 2.04.86||Genetic Testing for Duchenne and Becker Muscular Dystrophy|

 - Distinguishing between DMD and BMD.

-- Avoidance of a muscle biopsy in the majority of cases.
+- Avoidance of a muscle biopsy in most cases.

 The clinical utility of testing for DMD gene mutations for at-risk female relatives includes